open-contracting/standard/standard/docs/en/support/governance.md

 Extensions are governed and versioned independently of the standard, with the exception of core extensions, where:

-* A MAJOR or MINOR release of a core extension will only take place as part of the governance process for a MAJOR or MINOR release of OCDS.
+* MAJOR or MINOR releases of core extensions only take place as part of the governance process for a MAJOR or MINOR release of OCDS.

-* Each version of the standard will explicitly declare the version number of each core extension for that version of the standard.
+* Each version of the standard explicitly declares the version number of each core extension for that version of the standard.

-Changes to core extensions between standard versions may be staged with -alpha, or -beta suffixes to indicate these are under development or proposed for adoption in the next version of OCDS, but that their adoption has not yet been formally agreed.
+Changes to core extensions between standard versions may be staged with labels (like `-alpha` or `-beta`) to indicate these are under development or proposed for adoption in the next version of OCDS, but that their adoption has not yet been formally agreed.